HOWBZR/Fire_Repo/README.md

 </br>

 ## Conclusion
-We are able to predict fire class far more effectively then the baseline.
+We are able to predict fire class far more effectively than the baseline.
 The factors that seem to have the most impact on fire class are  .
 Forest services, state and local governments, and concerned citizens can use our model to assess whether they are at risk for a severe fire using our streamlit app.
 They can then use the results to prepare knowing that they could be dealing with a major fire.